sadiwali/lib-zerynth-mqtt/docs/docs_mqtt.rst

     * *keepalive* is the maximum period in seconds between communications with the broker.
 If no other messages are being exchanged, this controls the rate at which the client will send ping messages to the broker.
+    * *ssl_ctx* is an optional ssl context (:ref:`Zerynth SSL module <ssl>`) for secure mqtt channels.

 .. method:: reconnect()

-    Reconnect the client if accidentally disconnected.
+    Reconnects the client if accidentally disconnected.

 .. method:: subscribe(topics)

-    Subscribe to one or more topics.
+    Subscribes to one or more topics.

     * *topis* a list structured this way::